Don't do the crime if you can't do the time. Another ex-exec (the CFO) at Taylor Bean Whittaker is now going to prison for five years.

 4. Men are like bananas.
 The older they get, the less firm they are.

 5. Men are like chocolate bars.
-Sweet, smooth, & they usually head right
+Sweet, smooth, & they usually head right for your hips.

 6. Men are like commercials.
 You can't believe a word they say.